Lectures on LHC Physics: QCD

 As a side remark, we can numerically improve this expression using a distribution relation

 where the last line is a relation between appropriately defined distributions.
 This $c$-subtraction first introduced as part of the Frixione--Kunszt--Signer subtraction scheme is defined as

-and is a generalization of the plus subtraction defined in Eq.(\ref{eq:plus_subtraction}) which we reproduce choosing $x_c = 1$.
+It is a generalization of the plus subtraction defined in Eq.\eqref{eq:plus_subtraction} which we reproduce for $x_c = 1$.
 Linking the delta distribution to the divergent integral over $1/x$ it is also reminiscent of the principal value integration, but for an endpoint singularity and a dimensionally regularized phase space.
-Effectively combining phase space subtraction Eq.(\ref{eq:qcd_subtract}) and phase space slicing Eq.(\ref{eq:qcd_slicing}), we include a cutoff in the integrals holding the subtraction terms
+Effectively combining phase space subtraction Eq.\eqref{eq:qcd_subtract} and phase space slicing Eq.\eqref{eq:qcd_slicing}, we include a cutoff in the integrals holding the subtraction terms

-The dependence on the finite cutoff parameter $x_c$ drops out of the final result.
-The numerical behavior, however, should be improved if we subtract the infrared divergence only close to the actual pole where following Eq.(\ref{eq:qcd_born_real}) we understand the behavior of the real emission amplitude.
+The dependence on the cutoff parameter $x_c$ drops out of the final result.
+The numerical behavior, however, should be improved if we subtract the infrared divergence only close to the actual pole where following Eq.\eqref{eq:qcd_born_real} we understand the behavior of the real emission amplitude.

-The formula Eq.(\ref{eq:qcd_exp2}) is, in fact, a little tricky: usually, the Born-type kinematics would come with an explicit factor $\delta(x)$, which in this special case we can omit because of the integration boundaries.
+The formula Eq.\eqref{eq:qcd_exp2} is, in fact, a little tricky: usually, the Born--type kinematics would come with an explicit factor $\delta(x)$, which in this special case we can omit because of the integration boundaries.
 We can re-write the same formula in a more appropriate way to compute distributions, possibly including experimental cuts

 The \underline{transfer function} $I(O)$ is defined in a way that formally does precisely what we require: at leading order we evaluate $I(O)$ using the Born kinematics $x=0$ while for the real emission kinematics it allows for general $x=0 \cdots 1$.